knewter/sphero/README.md

 # Sphero

-(Eventually) A library for interacting with a Sphero device that's connected via bluetooth.
+An Elixir library for interacting with a Sphero device that's connected via bluetooth.
+Brought to you by Josh Adams, purveyor of [Elixir Sips](http://elixirsips.com).

-(Presently) work towards said library :)

 ## Usage